James M. Cain: Family background

-Education
+Early life

 The six-year-old Cain entered grade school in Annapolis in 1898.
 An upbringing in a household with two highly literate parents contributed to the boy's "impeccable grammar" and his early enthusiasm for literature.
 Cain's father, then the head of the Annapolis School Board, indulged his son's request to skip two grades, from third to fifth.
 Though intellectually precocious, Cain later regretted the advancement, especially as his classmates entered puberty well ahead of him.
 The elder Cain's superior performance at St. John's College earned him the post of President of Washington College, at the time "a small non-denominational, co-educational school."
 In 1903, when Cain turned eleven, the family relocated to Chestertown, Maryland.

 While living in Chestertown, Cain recalled encountering a garrulous bricklayer, Ike Newton, who introduced the young student to the "language of an uneducated but articulate person."
 Biographer Roy Hoopes traces Cain's fascination with common speech to this encounter, and compares it to the experiences of authors Jonathan Swift and Stephen Crane.
 Cain credited Newton's "vulgate" as instrumental to the development of his narrative style as a novelist.
-By the age of 12, Cain was a "voracious" reader and familiar with the literary works of Edgar Allan Poe, William Thackeray, James Fenimore Cooper, Alexander Dumas, Arthur Conan Doyle and Robert Louis Stevenson.
+By the age of 12, Cain was a "voracious" reader and familiar with the literary works of Edgar Allan Poe, William Thackeray, James Fenimore Cooper, Alexandre Dumas, Arthur Conan Doyle and Robert Louis Stevenson.
 Cain was granted permission to take preparatory classes at Washington College, where he took courses with youths four years his senior.

 By the time Cain reached the age of 13, he had rejected the doctrines of the Catholic Church, especially the confessional, calling it "mumbo-jumbo."
 As an adult, according to biographer Roy Hoopes, "he came to regard the Church as one of the most ominous factors in all human history" and crafted his own independent view of "life and God."
 In Chestertown, Cain continued to sing in the church choir as a youth.

 Though considered "one of the bright students on campus", his performance at the university was "erratic."
 Excelling in German and French language courses, his grades in Greek were mediocre; he passed his classes in "science, chemistry and Latin" but favored his coursework in history and literature.
 He also demonstrated an aptitude for mathematics, but found the topic unchallenging.
 Just before his eighteenth birthday, Cain took his Artium Baccalaureus degree.
 Upon graduation from Washington College, neither Cain nor his family had any plans for his career.